There are many GPS location devices available in New Zealand. These are a good option if cell phones are not. Things to consider are:

 Mercari Limited offer a Personal Medical Alert Alarm device.
 This device can be monitored by the family / Whanau /carer rather than through an agency.
 For information on this device and price visit the website.

-St John Alarm – Mobile plan these new alarms are able to be used outside of the home and have GPS location functions.
+Medical alarms with GPS function these new alarms are able to be used outside of the home and have GPS location capability.
 For more information visit the St John, SECURELY® or Freedom Medical Alarms websites.

-Spark Spacetalk has been designed for children.
-It is a phone and GPS tracker in the form of a watch.
+Spacetalk is a phone and GPS tracker in the form of a watch.
 The watches require a sim connection and active connection for calls.
-To find out more about the Spacetalk visit the Spark website.
+To find out more see their website.